senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 This process is called marshal/unmarshal.
 The functions are called UnmarshallJSON and MarshallJSON.
 You should cut-paste the code, put it into a directory and run it.

+Create the echo2 directory and `cd` into it.
+You should be in a directory `~/go/src/github.com/<YourGithubUsername>/echo2`.

+Edit main.go and put this code in it:

 ```Go
 	package main